Global Fashion Group: History

-In 2011 and 2012, the GFG regional companies began operations with a business model of selling inventory to customers from its own warehouses.
+In 2011 and 2012, the GFG regional companies began operations with a business model of selling inventory to customers from its warehouses.

-From 2013, the GFG regional companies started creating their own private-label brands, such as Lost Ink and ZALORA (formerly Ezra).
+From 2013, the GFG regional companies started creating their own private-label brands, such as Lost Ink and Zalora (formerly Ezra).

 In April 2015, Romain Voog was appointed chief executive officer of GFG.
 He retained the role for approximately 3 years.

 In 2016, GFG rolled out its Marketplace platform across key markets to complement its traditional inventory-led model.

-In April 2017, GFG appointed Cynthia Gordon, a board member of Kinnevik, as the new Chair of GFG Board of Directors.
+In April 2017, GFG appointed Cynthia Gordon, a board member of Kinnevik, as the new chair of GFG Board of Directors.

 In February 2018, Patrick Schmidt and Christoph Barchewitz were appointed co-chief executive officers, succeeding Romain Voog.

 As of July 2019, it is now listed on the Frankfurt Stock Exchange (ticker symbol: GFG).

 Geographical operations and presence

-GFG is registered in Luxembourg, and headquartered in Singapore and London, UK.
-Through its four regional companies, GFG currently operates across 24 markets with a total population of more than 1 billion, serving a fashion market estimated to be worth over €350 billion.
+GFG is registered in Luxembourg, and headquartered London, UK.
+Through its three regional companies, GFG currently operates across 11 markets with a total population of more than 1 billion, serving a fashion market estimated to be worth over €350 billion.

-Since their launch in 2011 and 2012, the five GFG regional companies have developed online fashion platforms in their respective markets.
+Since their launch in 2011 and 2012, the three GFG regional companies have developed online fashion platforms in their respective markets.

-The Group operates more than 10 warehouses across the world, including THE ICONIC's new 19,000sqm "fulfilment centre" in Australia and ZALORA’S new Regional e-Fulfilment Hub in Malaysia.
+The Group operates more than 10 warehouses across the world, including The Iconic's 19,000sqm "fulfillment center" in Australia and Zalora's Regional e-Fulfilment Hub in Malaysia.

 As of 31 December 2018, GFG has more than 11 million active customers and over 10,000 employees.

 International brands

-In April 2017, ZALORA established a partnership with Abercrombie & Fitch.
-This partnership will provide Abercrombie & Fitch access to more than 600 million of ZALORA's online customers.
+In April 2017, Zalora established a partnership with Abercrombie & Fitch.
+This partnership will provide Abercrombie & Fitch access to more than 600 million of Zalora's online customers.

 Private labels

-From 2013, the GFG regional companies started creating their own private label brands, with in-house design teams and collaboration with local designers.
-GFG private label brands include Lost Ink, ZALORA (formerly EZRA), ZALIA, 24:01 and Something Borrowed.
+From 2013, the GFG regional companies started creating their private label brands, with in-house design teams and collaboration with local designers.
+GFG private label brands include Lost Ink, Zalora (formerly Ezra), Zalia, 24:01 and Something Borrowed.

 Business figures

-In April 2018, GFG reported net revenue of over €1 billion in 2017 (excluding Jabong and Namshi), with sales up 19.9% from 2016.
+In March 2024, GFG reported Net Merchandise Value (NMV) of €1,099.6m (excluding Chile), with sales down 6.6% on a constant currency basis from 2023.

-Still on its path to profitability, GFG improved its adjusted EBITDA margin from (12.5)% in 2016 to (8.9%) in 2017.
-It credits this improvement with investments and efficiency gains in marketing and fulfilment.
-Namshi was the first GFG regional company to achieve full-year profitability in 2016 with an adjusted EBITDA of €2.5 million.
+Still, on its path to profitability, GFG improved its adjusted EBITDA margin from (6.6)% in 2023 to (2.4%) in 2024.
+This was due to ongoing cost efficiency and Gross Margin expansion.

-GFG ended 2017 with €257.3 million in cash on a pro-forma basis.
+GFG ended 2024 with €222.4 million in cash on a net pro forma basis.